 -

-Remove the pan from the oven.
 Let the cake cool in the pan for 10 minutes.
-Then carefully remove the cake from the pan and place it on a wire rack to cool.
+Carefully remove the cake from the pan and place it on a wire rack to cool.

 -